Recent software enhancements are in red.

 Your emails are sent by our servers on behalf of your email system.
 Entering in your From Name, From Email Address, and Reply-To Email Address will help recipients know who is sending the email and whom they should reply to with questions.
 Adding an SPF record will allow your email servers to approve of our servers sending emails on behalf of your system.

 Caution: Many email clients automatically block emails from certain domains or send them directly to spam.
 To ensure deliverability, these domains should not be used in the senders ('From') address:

 - Personalization is a hot topic email marketing trend.
-Personalize your subject line using the button at the end of the Subject Line that looks like a silhouette and called the 'Insert a Personalized Field' button.
+Personalize your subject line using the button at the end of the Subject Line that looks like a silhouette and is called the Add Merge Field button.

 - Be clear and concise about what your email contains.
 Don't mislead.

 - A/B test different email subject lines.
 Prove what works best for your audience.